microsoft/muzic/museformer/README.md

 ## 1. Dataset

 We use [the Lakh MIDI dataset](https://colinraffel.com/projects/lmd/) (LMD-full).
 Specifically, we first preprocess it as described in the Appendix of our paper.
 The final dataset (see the file lists [here](data/meta)) contains 29,940 MIDI files.
 Their time signatures are all 4/4, and the instruments are normalized to 6 basic ones: square synthesizer (80), piano (0), guitar (25), string (48), bass (43), drum, where in the parentheses are MIDI program IDs if applicable.
-We put all the MIDI files in `data/midi`.
+Put all the MIDI files in `data/midi`.

+**Note:** If you want to train Museformer on an arbitrary dataset with various time signatures and instruments instead of only the ones mentioned above, please see all the **[General Use]** part throughout the document.

 Install [MidiProcessor](https://github.com/btyu/MidiProcessor).
 Then, encode the MIDI files into tokens: